The Tragic Loss of George III – 1835

 The Wreck of George III, by Knud Bull, wikimedia commons.

-The 400-ton ship George the Third sailed from England on 12 December 1834 carrying 220 convicts bound for Van Diemen’s Land (Tasmania).
-When less than 80kms from their destination at Hobart, tragedy struck with terrible loss of life.
+The 400-ton ship George III sailed from England on 12 December 1834, bound for Van Diemen’s Land (Tasmania).
+She was carrying nearly 300 people, of whom 220 were convicts.
+When they were less than 80 km from Hobart, tragedy struck with a terrible loss of life.

-On Sunday 12 April 1835 the George III made land at South Cape, the southernmost point of Tasmania around 11am.
-By early evening they had entered the D’entrecasteaux Channel to make the final run up the coast to the mouth of the Derwent River and then on to Hobart Town.
-She passed the dangerous Actaeon Islands around 8.30 that night.
-The moon was out, the weather mild and they were pushed along at 1 ½ to 2 knots (3-4kms/h) by a light breeze blowing off the land.
+Around 11 a.m. on Sunday, 12 April 1835, the George III made land at South Cape, the southernmost point of Tasmania.
+By early evening, they had entered the D’entrecasteaux Channel to make the final run up the coast to the mouth of the Derwent River.
+From there, it would have been a short cruise up the river to Hobart Town.
+She put the dangerous Actaeon Islands behind her around 8.30 that night.
+The moon was out, the weather mild, and they were being pushed along at a modest 1 ½ to 2 knots (3 – 4 km/h) by a light breeze blowing off the land.

 Captain William Moxey had a man in the chains sounding the passage as they made their way north.
-Repeated soundings were around 20 fathoms (36m) more than ample for safe passage.
-Then shortly before nine o’clock, Moxey was stunned to hear the man call out “quarter less four,” meaning they were in less than four fathoms (7m) of water.
+Repeated soundings showed they were in 20 fathoms (36m) of water, which was more than deep enough for safe passage.
+Then, shortly before nine o’clock, Moxey was stunned to hear the man call out “quarter less four,” meaning they were in less than four fathoms (7m) of water.
 He ordered the helm put hard to port.
-But before the ship responded and even before another sounding could be made, the ship struck something and came to a stop where the chart said there was clear passage.
+But before the ship could respond, she struck ground and came to a stop where the chart said there was clear passage.

 Southern Tasmania.
 Google Maps.

-The captain had soundings taken around the ship and found they were stranded on an uncharted rock with just 3-5 metres of water surrounding them.
-The initial collision was not particularly violent but now that the ship was stuck fast the ocean swells started pounding the hull onto its rocky perch.
-Within minutes, the main mast came crashing down taking the top mizzen mast with it, strewing the deck with a tangle of rope, canvas and timber spars.
+The captain had soundings taken around the ship and found they were stranded on an uncharted rock with between three and five metres of water surrounding them.
+The initial collision was not particularly violent, but now that the ship was stuck fast, the ocean swells began lifting her up and dropping her back down on her rocky perch.
+Within minutes, the repeated pounding brought the main mast crashing down.
+The mizzen mast came down with it, littering the deck with a tangle of rope, canvas and timber spars.

 The Colonist, 7 May 1835, p.
 5.

-Fifteen minutes after striking the rock the deck was awash with water.
-The longboat was finally got away carrying about 40 people.
-Moxey was among them having been pulled from the water after he became trapped between floating timbers.
+Fifteen minutes after striking the rock, the deck was awash with water, and the last of the boats carrying 40 people had left the stranded vessel.
+Captain Moxley was among them, having been pulled from the water after he became trapped between floating timbers.

 View of Hobart Town by Samuel Davenport, circa 1835.

-The inquiry found no one was to blame for the accident.
+The inquiry into the loss of the ship found no one was to blame.
+It concluded that the George III had struck a rock not recorded on the chart.
+Then it came time for the inquiry to consider the treatment of the convicts.
 No officer admitted to ordering the prisoners to be confined below deck as the hold flooded with water.
-The Corporal of the guard testified that the muskets were only used to “intimidate” the prisoners and only one shot was fired, and that into the air.
+The Corporal of the guard testified that the muskets were only used to “intimidate” the prisoners, and only one shot was fired, and that into the air.
 No one was held accountable for the loss of so many prisoners.

 © Copyright C.J.
 Ison / Tales from the Quarterdeck, 2022.